Checkmarx/ast-azure-plugin/overview.md

 ⚠️ <u>**Important notice for version 3.0.0 and above**</u>:
 To make the Checkmarx One plugin for ADO more lightweight, the CLI tool has been removed and now needs to be downloaded separately during use.
-This change may affect customers who restrict access to whitelisted domains, requiring them to add **download.checkmarx.com** to their whitelist.
+This change may affect customers who restrict access to whitelisted domains, requiring them to add download.checkmarx.com to their whitelist.
+Customers who are unable to whitelist this domain, can use an older version of the plugin, which is available for download [here](https://github.com/Checkmarx/ast-azure-plugin/releases).

 ### Overview